Updated January 26, 2015

 is a May festival of live shows for younger children, all in French.

 English-language professional theatre for young audiences, both classics and new scripts staged regularly downtown for families and school groups.
 514 845-9810.

-Films accompanied by talks about exotic places and civilizations.
+Films accompanied by talks about other countries and their cultures.
 In French only.
 Downtown Montreal events are held at the Salle Pierre-Mercure, 300 de Maisonneuve East, but shows are also held elsewhere in the Montreal area and throughout Quebec and New Brunswick.

 See website for schedules and rates

 Aquadôme and public swimming pools

 Municipal pools are listed by borough on the city site.

 Tour boat company offers different kinds of river trips during the summer season.

 Rafting and jet-boating (minimum age 6) over the rapids of the St. Lawrence River.
 Summer only.

 Cap Saint-Jacques park, the Ecomuseum and the Morgan Arboretum are located fairly close together.
 Technically accessible by public transit, they're a long haul from downtown.